I'm David Zermeño. I love video games, especially RPG, RTS and MMORPGs. I'm a pro-gamer and reviewer of many popular titles.

 - Leveling: This build requires a leveling up in Health/Stamina/Magicka with a ratio of 30/30/40.
 When you reach level 200 in Magicka then swap the balance into 40/40/20 or 50/30/20.

 This build is useful for players who don't know how to be agile with their mages.
-The conjuration school of magic gives you access to powerful minions.
-These minions bring you extra damage and support and are great for tanking.
+The Conjuration School gives you access to powerful minions.
+These minions deal extra damage, offer support, and are great for tanking.

-Necromancers and death knights tend to use the most conjuration for the extra support in battle.
+Necromancers and death knights tend to use the most conjuration for extra support in battle.
 Necromancers are more fragile due to light armor but suffer less stamina penalty.
-Death knights, on the other hand, use heavy armor, making more use of stamina but also making them ideal tanks for close quarters combat.
+Death knights, on the other hand, use heavy armor, making more use of stamina but also making them ideal tanks for close-quarters combat.

 - Offense: One-handed and Destruction are your main damage sources, Smithing for upgrades in weapons (always try to have the best one-handed weapon available).
 Use Enchanting for extra damage in your armor and weapons.

-- Defense: Heavy Armor as protection, Restoration for support,
+- Defense: Use heavy Armor as protection and Restoration for support.

 For a Death Knight: 60/20/20.
 When magic hits 200, switch to 20/40/40.